hermonochy/Rescueland/The Technology of Rescueland, Computerland and it's surrounding Planets.md

 ### Bunkers

-#### Anti-bunker catapult (L)
+#### Anti-Bunker Catapult (L)

-The anti-bunker catapult is the most common method to destroy the bunker of the enemy.
-A massive weight, several km long and super dense, is launched from a catapult (also massive!) onto the bunker, but shortly before impact the entire weight is concentrated into a small area, just a few metres across, and crushes a hole into the bunker.
-However, the bunker usually collapses from the damage, destroying everything inside.
-Therefore, it can't always be used.
+The anti-bunker catapult represents the most prevalent strategy for demolishing enemy bunkers.
+A colossal, ultra-dense projectile, several kilometers long, is launched from an equally massive catapult towards the bunker.
+Just before it strikes, the weight concentrates into a small area of just a few meters, creating a powerful impact that breaches the bunker.
+Typically, the damage is so severe that the bunker collapses, obliterating everything inside.
+This method, however, cannot be employed at all times due to its destructive nature.

-#### Anti-bunker drill (R+B)
+#### Anti-Bunker Drill (R+B)

-The anti-bunker drill is the method Rescueland uses when they need to capture the bunker.
-It drills through the ground at incredible speeds, several thousand km/h.
-However, it is still slower than the anti-bunker catapult, and more expensive, which is why it is not used as often.
-The hole it drills is 8 metres across.
-It can drill into the bunker from any direction, except if it is protected by Darkmaterial or FFG.
+In contrast, the anti-bunker drill is the preferred technique for Rescueland when capturing a bunker is the objective.
+It operates by penetrating the ground at astonishing speeds, reaching several thousand kilometers per hour.
+Nonetheless, it is slower and more costly compared to the anti-bunker catapult, which limits its frequency of use.
+The drill creates an 8-meter-wide breach and can approach the bunker from virtually any angle, except when it is shielded by Darkmaterial or FFG.

 # Civilian